-Children in Distress:
+Children in distress:

 There may be occasions when a distressed child needs comfort and reassurance.
-This may include age-appropriate physical contact.
-You should use your discretion in such cases to ensure that what is normal and natural does not become unnecessary and unjustified contact, particularly with the same child over a period of time.
-You should remain self-aware at all times in order that their contact is not threatening, intrusive or subject to misinterpretation.
+You should remain self-aware at all times in order that contact is not threatening, intrusive or subject to misinterpretation.
+Handling should be in line with the Trust Positive Handling Policy.
 If you have a particular concern about the need to provide this type of care and reassurance you should seek further advice from a senior manager.